lunarphp/lunar/docs/src/extending/carts.md

 ## Overview

-Carts are a central part of any E-Commerce storefront, we've designed Carts to be easily extended so you can add any logic you need for your storefront throughout it's lifetime.
+Carts are a central part of any E-Commerce storefront.
+We have designed Carts to be easily extended, so you can add any logic you need for your storefront throughout its lifetime.

 ## Pipelines